Skip to main content

 browser.close()

 By default, Playwright runs the browsers in headless mode.
-To see the browser UI, pass the headless=False flag while launching the browser.
+To see the browser UI, set headless option to False.
 You can also use slow_mo to slow down execution.
 Learn more in the debugging tools section.

 firefox.launch(headless=False, slow_mo=50)